+These bursaries are only for those who would otherwise be unable to attend.
 If you are unable to afford the full course fee, we invite you to apply for a reduced fee place using this form

 We are offering these places on an honesty basis – we don’t intend to means test those who apply.
 However, we ask that you apply only for the reduction you need, no more, so that we can share the bursary pot around to best effect.

 Anyone eligible for the course (i.e. a practising counsellor / therapist) is welcome to apply, however priority will be given to counsellors and therapists who are themselves trans / gender diverse, particularly QTIPOC people.

 Bursary applications will be reviewed and bursaries allocated no later than 6 weeks before each session, however we will acknowledge receipt of your application, typically within 48 hours of receipt.
 If you haven't heard from us within a week, please check with us to ensure we have received your place request and bursary application form.

 For questions or further information not covered on the website, please contact Simon:

 The Gendered Intelligence (GI) Network for Therapists and Counsellors aims to support therapists and counsellors to enable a positive experience in a therapy setting for trans people (and their families).